phoenixframework/phoenix_live_view/README.md

 }
 ```

-Make sure you install the new dependency.
+Then install the new npm dependency.

 ```bash
 npm install --prefix assets